tonyma/Azure-immersion-workshop/README.md

         -  type `:wq` and hit Enter key to save and quit vi
      -  Step 10: `PAT` is your github personal access token which you created in Task 3
      -  Step 11: ssh to build vm: `ssh  adminfabmedical@fabmedical613071.centralus.cloudapp.azure.com`.
 You can find yours on "Environment Detail" -> "Azure Credentails tab"
+  - Task 6
+    - Step 5, if command `docker` is not recognized, please exit the SSH session and re-connect to build agent VM

   - Task 7:
     - Step 1 and 2: You can ignore all the warning from docker build commands (if there is any)